 Way to Disable Enable App Diagnostics in Windows 10 with Steps. – Multiple apps on Windows Store are designed in the way that they take advantage of some hardware or software Information on your device.
-For ex, If you are running Google map it will access your location services, Instagram accesses your Webcam and so on.
-In addition, these apps also use your hardware resources like CPU, Memory and other components of your computer.
-The info gathered by the apps are called diagnostic information.
+For ex., If you are running Google map it will access your location services, Instagram accesses your Webcam, and so on.
+In addition, these apps also use your hardware resources like CPU, Memory, and other components of your computer.
+The info gathered by the apps is called diagnostic information.
 Recently Microsoft has added a Privacy setting using which you can control the app diagnostics information.

 When you Enable App Diagnostics in Windows 10, you let them appear in the app diagnostics Section of Privacy settings.
 At this time you need to cautious about the potential threat to your Privacy.
 Oppositely you prevent the info from showing (or hide) by disabling the same.
 But disabling App Diagnostics may limit the functionality of the app.

 You will go through a guide here for How to Disable or Enable App Diagnostics in Windows 10 so follow carefully ahead.

 Note that this setting has arrived in the Windows 10 build 15014 so the users running any previous build will be unable to access.